Susan Sutton Trio Reviews

 never faltering or wandering.
 The ability to affirm the melody comes

-through on "Nuevo Cancion," an engaging Sutton composition carried over
+through on "Nuevo Cancion," an engaging Sutton composition carried

 from her last album.
 Satya's